-Next, experts at Bali International Hospital (India) will show you how to recognize the signs of kidney disease.
+Below, experts at Bali International Hospital (India) will show you how to recognize the signs of kidney disease.

 If left untreated, chronic kidney disease can lead to kidney failure, requiring dialysis or a kidney transplant.
-However, there is no other way to detect chronic kidney disease other than testing.
+However, there is no other way to detect chronic kidney disease than through testing.
 Early detection through regular checkups and proper care can slow or prevent kidney damage, according to Bali International Hospital.

 Illustration: AI